smallAreaHealthStatisticsUnit/rapidInquiryFacility/docs/plans/2019_Plans.md

 ### Make the RIF Usable within SAHSU

-These are a priority for end of February 2019, in priority order:
+These are a priority for end of April 2019, in priority order:

 * [Issue #127 risk analysis D3 maps](https://github.com/smallAreaHealthStatisticsUnit/rapidInquiryFacility/issues/127).
 These will
   replace the posterior probability J curve and the frequency count the FP defined D3 charts displaying the homogeneity data.

+  Done.

   This will be based on the visible displays in the RIF 3.2, for point source exposures (minimum displayed dataset to include observed counts, expected counts, relative risk, trend test for each site, and adjusted by region with heterogeneity testing and meta-analysis function.
 The content and layout should be discussed with FP: